July 2019 — November 2019

 Linear Meditations: Wilhelmina Barns-Graham

-Wilhelmina Barns-Graham, known as to many as Willie, was a leading member of the St Ives School of Art and an influential modern British artist.
+Wilhelmina Barns-Graham, known to many as Willie, was a leading member of the St Ives School of Art and an influential modern British artist.
 Her career spanned over six decades and broke stylistic boundaries.
 During her mid to late career, from the 1960s until her death in 2004 at the age of 91, Willie produced a variety of abstracted paintings and prints that were not limited to any literal or abstracted style.
 This exhibition explores the use of lines and linear forms Barns-Graham employed during this stage of her career to express the movement of water.
 Since her death, Willie’s work has enjoyed significant attention, confirming her place as a major contributor to the advancement of British Abstract Art in the 20th century.

-Read more about the exhibition on the Wilhelmina Barns-Graham Trust website.
+You can read more about the exhibition on the Wilhelmina Barns-Graham Trust website.

-Image credit: Wilhelmina Barns-Graham, Line Series, 1983.
+Image: Wilhelmina Barns-Graham, Line Series, 1983.
 Courtesy Wilhelmina Barns-Graham Trust.